danielmarreirosdeoliveira/clj-protos/README.md

 My first shot at a full stack Clojure web application, with `reagent` on the front end.
 The style of the demo is of a very typical application like we did many at [Dainst](https://github.com/dainst).

-## fullstack-clj
+## fullstack-cljc

 Another web application.
 The main theme of the backend is a layered data-driven architecture.
 The latter is implemented in terms of a single API endpoint and then a dispatch mechanism based on the data structure supplied via the request body.

 Uses `jwt`-based authentication.

+## fullstack-cljc-mount

+In part this was created, amongst other things, to understand a luminus starter project which used `mount`.
+Apart from that, I took the approach of `fullstack-clj` a step further insofar as now authorization also gets done over the now single endpoint.

-## defn-over-http-demo
+## fullstack-cljc-defn-over-http

 The same as fullstack-clj, but this time using [defn-over-http](https://github.com/eighttrigrams/defn-over-http) to mediate the communication between frontend and backend.
 Here it handles authorization as well as resource queries.

-## mount-lucene-jwt

-In part this was created, amongst other things, to understand a luminus starter project which used `mount` and to dabble a bit with `lucene`.
-Apart from that, I took the approach of `fullstack-clj` a step further insofar as now authorization also gets done over the now single endpoint.

 ## plain-planner